kaycebasques/biodigitaljazz/systemantics.rst

 **Complex Systems Usually Operate In Failure Mode**.
-Poke around any complex system and will you find sub-systems that seem to solve a particular problem but on closer investigation are found to not actually be working.
+Poke around any complex system and will you find sub-systems that seem to solve a particular problem but on closer investigation are found to not actually be working at all.

 **The Mode Of Failure From A Complex System Cannot Ordinarily Be Predicted From Its Structure**.
-When you go back and trace the actual financial mechanisms that failed in the 2008 and 2020 financial crises... it gets pretty weird.
+E.g. when you go back and trace the actual financial mechanisms that failed in the 2008 and 2020 financial crises, it gets pretty weird.

 **The Crucial Variables Are Discovered By Accident**.